jackkenlay/aem-runner-bash/README.md

 # aem-runner-bash
-Bash Script to provision AEM startup/dev environment
+Bash Script to startup development environment on a mac

 ## TODO
+* Dynamic references to the util file
 * Create installation instructions
 * generate project config files, so this can be shared
 * make repo public